shantamsultania/30-days-0f-Java/Topic Discussion.md

 I have created 2 programs 1 a simple Spring boot application using MVC design pattern then made a test class using MockMVC

 Time Taken: 1 hour of Spring boot application development + 1 hour of Testing with MockMVC  = Total time 2 Hrs

+# Day 5

+Date : 21 - April - 2021

+Today I did a hands-on at Database Connectivity for a Spring Boot aaplication.
+I created 2 programs 1st is to test my Database Connection and 2nd is to make a spring boot application with performs the CRUD operations with my application.

+Time Taken: 1 hour of Spring boot application development with Database connectivity (MYSQL) + 1 hour of Testing with MockMVC  = Total time 2 Hrs